bemts-hhs/nemsqar/hypoglycemia_01/README.md

 # Output
 A tibble summarizing the initial population and filtered subgroups (adult, pediatric, total) with hypoglycemia events.
 It includes:

+* `measure`: The measure name for reference in output contexts with multiple measures together.
 * `pop`: Population group (All, Adults, Peds).
 * `numerator`: Count of cases receiving appropriate treatment.
 * `denominator`: Total cases in each population group.